terrazoon/notes_and_users/README.md

 1. Install mysql
 2. Load this project in Intellij
-3. Configure your mysql connection in application.properties
+3. Update application.properties
+    a. set your mysql username and password
+    b. make sure the connection settings are correct for your mysql instance
+4. Manually create the database 'notes_demo' by running the query "CREATE DATABBASE notes_demo"
-4. right-click on StartNoteApplication and run it
+5. right-click on StartNoteApplication and run it
-5. Run a CURL command from the command line (see below) and check the results
+6. Run a CURL command from the command line (see below) and check the results

 ## Running the tests